 Integrated in Hogarth’s new lobby entrance, the Planar TVF Series LED video wall is used to show a highlight reel of recent client work from offices around the globe, but a larger purpose involves treating the installation as a digital canvas for displaying custom, experimental and personal work created by Hogarth’s in-house artists.
 “In terms of content creation, the video wall allows us to showcase the talents of our people,” St. George Freeman said.

 With a curtain glass wall built in front of the lobby space, the video wall is visible from the street, creating the sense of a gallery-like environment, according to St. George Freeman.
 “It’s really about expressing the pride that we have in our work to anyone who might visit or pass by.”

 Hogarth involved its artists, animators, editors and compositors in the video wall selection and design process as they would be the ones producing digital content for the video wall.

 “Universally, one of the recommendations that everyone gravitated toward was to avoid a standard format,” St. George Freeman said.
 “Our artists were excited about the prospect of working with an unusual or different-sized digital canvas.
-Leyard and Planar were great to work with in this sense because they were so accommodating in allowing us to design the video wall to our own custom specs.”
+Planar was great to work with in this sense because they were so accommodating in allowing us to design the video wall to our own custom specs.”